FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 This code does three main things.
 First, it checks some headers to ensure that it knows who is calling it.
 This endpoint opens up a view into your user datastore, so you want to make sure that there's no unauthorized access.
 There are a variety of security measures you can use, but running over TLS and using an authorization header enforces a basic level of security.

 Then it authenticates the user.
 It uses the same `auth` common code that was used way back before "The ATM" was converted to use OAuth (see the [previous post](TBD) for more), which probably reaches into the database in most applications.
+This could also be updated to mark the user in the old datastore as migrated, which would help with data debugging, should it be needed.

 Finally, it builds the user object.
 Again, normally this would be coming from the database, but here it is hard coded.